 Michigan winters can be harsh on more than just our roads.
-As the temperature drops and you begin to hibernate indoors, your heating system is working overtime to keep you warm, and this can increase your energy costs.
-These changes also increase the demand for natural gas which can put a strain on resources.
-By managing your energy use when the weather gets cold you can keep your energy bill low while reducing stress on the system to ensure natural gas reliability.
+As the temperature drops and you begin to hibernate indoors, your heating system starts working for the season.
+However, during extreme weather, your system is working overtime to keep you warm, and this can increase your energy costs and demand for natural gas.

 - Adjust your thermostat.
 Consider dialing down the temperature of your thermostat by 5-8°F when you’re asleep or away from home.
-You may be inclined to turn on your gas fireplace if you have one, but consider grabbing a blanket or layering up instead.
+If you have one, you may be inclined to turn on your gas fireplace, but consider grabbing a blanket or layering up instead.

 - Take advantage of sunlight.
-During Energy Action Days, use the natural warmth of sunlight from south-facing windows to help heat your home and cover them at night to reduce drafts.
+Use the natural warmth of sunlight from south-facing windows to help heat your home and cover them at night to reduce drafts.

-- Hold off on doing laundry.
+- Do laundry efficiently.
 Your washer and dryer are some of your most-used appliances.
 Use the cold water setting whenever possible.
 Water heating can account for up to 90% of the energy it takes to operate a clothes washer.
-You can also increase your savings and safety by cleaning the lint filter on your dryer after every load, and don’t overload it.
-If you can, wait to do laundry until after the Energy Action Day.
+You can also increase your energy savings and safety by cleaning the lint filter on your dryer after every load but don’t overload it.

 - Get creative with dinner.
-If you use a gas stove or oven to cook dinner, try one-pot meals or cook multiple dishes in the oven to minimize the amount of time and energy used.
-A crockpot is another energy-efficient option, especially during Energy Action Days.
+If you use a gas stove or oven to cook dinner, try one-pot meals or cook multiple dishes in the oven to minimize the time and energy used.
+A crockpot is another energy-efficient option.

-Learn more ways to save on Energy Action Days and all winter long.
+Learn more ways to save all winter long.